-Maximise section 106 contributions through recovery of the total costs of required developments and regular review of key assumptions used (at least annually).
+Maximise section 106 contributions through recovery of the total costs of required developments and regular review of key assumptions used.

 The County Council understands the need to, and has forward funded investment in, developing infrastructure projects to enable new schools and roads to be built and unlock growth in Leicestershire before funding, mainly from section 106 developer contributions, is received.
-A total of £31m in forward funding is included in the proposed capital programme 2023-27 (in addition to £6m in previous years) that is planned to be repaid in the future.
-When the expected developer contributions are received they will be earmarked to the capital programme, to reduce the levels of borrowing required.
+This allows a more co-ordinated approach to infrastructure development.
+In recent years £20m has been forward funded in the capital programme.
+Of this total, £5.5m has already been repaid and £7.5m is estimated to be repaid between 2024/25 and 2028/29, The balance of £7m is estimated to be repaid after 2029.
+When the expected developer contributions are received, they will be earmarked to the capital programme, to reduce the levels of borrowing required.

 Forward funding presents a significant financial commitment and risk for the Council.
 An increased reliance on developer contributions through section 106 agreements means that it may take many years for investment to be repaid.
 Historic agreements may not be sufficient for the actual cost of infrastructure in the high inflation environment that is currently being experienced.
 The drivers of inflation are having a particularly profound impact upon construction schemes.
 Risks could be further compounded in the event of an economic slowdown, which could delay the housing development required before section 106 contributions are to be paid.
-The Council's medium and longer term financial strategies are only sustainable if this funding is recovered.
+The Council's medium- and longer-term financial strategies are only sustainable if this funding is recovered.